Research

 Impact: Determining if decision-makers can trust a score derived purely from evidence geometry.

-Evidence to date: Initial trials using the Remote Work Datomer show that the SCS-64 score correctly identified volatility in coordination-heavy tasks.
+Evidence to date: Initial trials using the Remote Work Datomer show that structural confidence scores correctly identified volatility in coordination-heavy tasks.

 Falsification: This assessment would change if a claim with high structural density consistently resulted in unforeseen operational failure.